Metamaze: Adaptive IDP Acquired by Duco

 Overview

-Metamaze was an Antwerp-based SaaS company spun off from AI consultancy Faktion in 2017, building adaptive intelligent document processing on proprietary deep learning that requires 50% fewer training documents than competitors to reach equivalent accuracy.
-Its Hydra model architecture addressed a specific gap in the IDP market: handling partially annotated training data, which most platforms struggle with.
+Metamaze was an Antwerp-based SaaS company spun off from AI consultancy Faktion in 2017, building adaptive intelligent document processing (IDP) on proprietary deep learning.
+Its core claim: reaching production accuracy with 50% fewer annotated training documents than competing platforms.
+The Hydra model architecture, introduced in summer 2023, addressed a specific bottleneck in IDP deployment: handling partially annotated training data, which most platforms require complete labeling to process effectively.
 At acquisition, the platform processed over 400,000 documents weekly for a Belgian financial sector client and automated more than 40 document types.

 Duco acquired Metamaze on February 6, 2024, for an undisclosed sum.
-The strategic logic was explicit: Duco's existing stack handled structured data reconciliation; Metamaze added unstructured document extraction.
-Together, Duco CEO Michael Chin argued, the combined platform eliminates the need for separate point solutions, letting financial institutions automate "manual data entry, manual data validation and reconciliation" in a single environment.
-Chin, who joined Duco the month before the acquisition closed, identified post-trade operations in capital markets as "under-automated to this day" and the primary go-to-market target.
+The strategic logic was direct: Duco's existing stack handled structured data reconciliation; Metamaze added unstructured document extraction.
+Duco CEO Michael Chin, who joined Duco in January 2024, one month before the acquisition closed, stated: "This acquisition fundamentally changes how firms deploy AI in their operations by enabling customers to bring together all unstructured and structured data in a single platform."
+Chin identified post-trade operations in capital markets as "under-automated to this day" and the primary go-to-market target.

 Metamaze's transition from independent vendor to integrated platform component is complete.
 Whether its technology surfaces as a named product within Duco or disappears into the platform has not been disclosed.
-Buyers who evaluated Metamaze as a best-of-breed IDP point solution should note that its roadmap is now shaped by Duco's capital markets priorities, not the broader IDP market.
+Buyers who evaluated Metamaze as a best-of-breed IDP point solution should note that its roadmap is now shaped by Duco's capital markets priorities.
 Duco's claim of enabling a "90% reduction in data-related work" is aspirational; no benchmark or customer evidence has been published to support it.

 How Metamaze processes documents

 Metamaze's core differentiation was its machine learning approach to training data scarcity.
-The Hydra model architecture solved the partially annotated data problem, a common bottleneck where enterprises cannot label enough documents to train conventional models, by requiring 50% fewer annotated examples than competing platforms to reach production accuracy.
+The Hydra model architecture, released in summer 2023, solved the partially annotated data problem by requiring 50% fewer labeled examples than competing platforms to reach production accuracy.
+This directly lowered the deployment barrier for enterprises that cannot label large document volumes before going live.

 Beyond training efficiency, the platform operated as a self-learning system: extraction models improved continuously through live document processing without requiring manual retraining cycles or preset field configurations.
-CEO Niels Van Weereld described the design intent directly: "Most IDP platforms are limited by preset models, common document types, and fixed sets of fields.
+Van Weereld described the design intent: "Most IDP platforms are limited by preset models, common document types, and fixed sets of fields.
 We've built Metamaze as an AI-powered self-learning intelligence platform that reads and interprets any document to extract information and data by itself."

 Use cases